gbrlpzz/qgis_project_packager/README.md

 ## Overview

 **QGIS Project Packager** is a Python script designed to consolidate all files referenced by a QGIS project into a single, portable package.
-It automatically finds, copies, and organizes all data sources (including shapefiles, rasters, and zipped layers) used in your project, updates the project file to use relative paths, and creates a clean, zipped folder for easy sharing or archiving.
+It automatically finds, copies, and organizes all data sources (including vectors, rasters, and zipped layers) used in your project, updates the project file to use relative paths, and creates a clean, zipped folder for easy sharing or archiving.

 ## Features
 - **Finds all referenced files** (even with complex or broken paths)